razavioo/notimetolie.com/README.md

 2. A sandboxed version of the editor opens with the Block's content.
 3. The Builder makes changes and writes a mandatory "Change Summary."
 4. The suggestion is submitted, triggering notifications to the content owner and moderators.
 5. Upon approval, a new Revision is created, and the original Block is updated.
+Moderators can approve or reject suggestions via `/v1/moderation/suggestions/{id}/approve` and `/v1/moderation/suggestions/{id}/reject`.
+Approved suggestions award XP to the author and update the block content.

 ### **5.3.
 Content Embedding Flow**
 Every public Path and Block will have a "Share" panel providing a simple `iframe` snippet and a more advanced JavaScript SDK for embedding.
 The content served is always the latest approved revision.